- Do not touch the needle or let it touch any surface.
+Do not touch the needle or let it touch any surface.

- There may be a small air bubble in the RoActemra prefilled syringe.
+There may be a small air bubble in the RoActemra prefilled syringe.
 You do not need to remove it.

- You may see a drop of liquid at the end of the needle.
+You may see a drop of liquid at the end of the needle.
 This is normal.

- Throw away the needle-cap in the puncture resistant container or sharps container.
+Throw away the needle-cap in the puncture resistant container or sharps container.

 NOTE: Once the needle-cap is removed, the syringe must be used immediately.

- If it is not used within 5 minutes of cap removal, the syringe must be disposed of in the puncture resistant container or sharps container and a new syringe must be used.
+If it is not used within 5 minutes of cap removal, the syringe must be disposed of in the puncture resistant container or sharps container and a new syringe must be used.
 If the needle cap is removed for more than 5 minutes, it may be more difficult to perform an injection as the medicine can dry out and block the needle.

- Never reattach the needle-cap after removal.
+Never reattach the needle-cap after removal.

 Step 6.
 Give the injection

- Hold the syringe comfortably in your hand.
+Hold the syringe comfortably in your hand.

- To be sure the needle can be inserted correctly under the skin, pinch a fold of loose skin at the clean injection site with your free hand.
+To be sure the needle can be inserted correctly under the skin, pinch a fold of loose skin at the clean injection site with your free hand.
 Pinching the skin is important to ensure that you inject under the skin (into fatty tissue) but not any deeper (into muscle).
 Injection into muscle could result in an uncomfortable injection.

- Do not hold or push on the plunger while inserting the needle into the skin.
+Do not hold or push on the plunger while inserting the needle into the skin.

- Insert the needle all the way into the pinched skin at an angle between 45° to 90° with a quick, firm action.
+Insert the needle all the way into the pinched skin at an angle between 45° to 90° with a quick, firm action.
 (See Fig. E).